SteveBronder/ideas/yae.md

 double res = dot_product(vec_1, vec_2);
 ```

-A utility will be available to auto generate the CPU information structs users given their CPU.
+Using the [cpu_features](https://github.com/google/cpu_features) library, a utility will be available to auto generate general information for a users CPU.

 6. Smartly reusing memory when possible.